foxlet/macOS-Simple-KVM/README.md

 ```

 ## Step 1
-Run `jumpstart.sh` to download installation media for macOS (internet required).
+Run `sudo jumpstart.sh` to download installation media for macOS (internet required).
 The default installation uses Catalina, but you can choose which version to get by adding either `--high-sierra`, `--mojave`, or `--catalina`.
 For example:
 ```
 ./jumpstart.sh --mojave
 ```